readthedocs-examples/example-sphinx-basic/README.rst

     # Build with make
     make html

-    # Open with your preferred browser
+    # Open with your preferred browser, pointing it to the documentation index page
     firefox _build/html/index.html